NicoLafakis/SimCRM-v6/README.md

 Notes

 - This is a local simulation only and does not call HubSpot APIs.
 It is structured so real API calls could be swapped into the SimulationEngine.
+ - Per-user HubSpot Private App tokens are now supported & encrypted at rest.
+See `docs/integrations-hubspot-tokens.md`.

 ## Tetris Verification Mini-Game Modes